Spomky-Labs/otphp/Resources/doc/installation.md

 ## Prerequisites

-This bundle requires Symfony 2.1+.
+This bundle requires Symfony >= 2.6 or Symfony 3.x.

 The off-the-shelf version of the bundle is compatible with standard user/password authentication.
 If your system is not using this, you will have to configure a [security token class](configuration.md) for your authentication methods.